pandas-dev/pandas/doc/source/timeseries.rst

    ts.asfreq(BDay())

-``asfreq`` provides a further convenience so you can specify an interpolation method for any gaps that may appear after the frequency conversion
+``asfreq`` provides a further convenience so you can specify an interpolation method for any gaps that may appear after the frequency conversion.

 .. ipython:: python